28 January 2025

 One critical issue related to the skills of future teachers is how artificial intelligence (AI) can be used to enhance education and teaching.
 Recognising the importance of this question, ECIU has established a dedicated expert group to address it.

-LiU is actively contributing to the group’s work through Linnéa Stenliden, senior associate professor at the Department of Behavioural Sciences and Learning.
+LiU is actively contributing to the group’s work through Linnéa Stenliden, professor at the Department of Behavioural Sciences and Learning.
 Through her involvement in the expert group, Linnéa helps address contemporary digital challenges and reinforces LiU’s position as a leading actor in pedagogical innovation in Europe.
 Her research focuses on the implications of AI in education, and she is eager to contribute to the group’s initiatives.

 “With this expert group, ECIU is taking an important step towards shaping the future of education in an increasingly digitalised world,” says Linnéa Stenliden.
 “I look forward to following developments and the results the group will deliver.”